This was presented at Code4libBC 2019.

 Do what you can

 I’m not saying any of this is easy.
 What might be easy in one organization or situation, might be very difficult in another.
-Nevertheless, I truly believe that doing whatever we can to implement the values that we want to see, create the kind of positive work environment where salary becomes a secondary concern, and more importantly, where people want to work, both in terms of retention and attracting new hires.
+Nevertheless, I truly believe that doing whatever we can to implement the values that we want to see, create the kind of positive work environment where salary becomes a secondary concern, and more importantly, where people want to work, will retain and attract new hires.